Horbenkodev/hugo-blog/content/posts/create-online-learning-platform/index.md

 - Audio-based learning;
 - Textual format;
 - Downloadable materials;
-- Interactive games and quizzes (<a href="https://anadea.info/projects/stav-online" target="_blank">Stav Online</a> developed by our team can be taken as a good example of this type).;
+- Interactive games and quizzes (<a href="https://anadea.info/projects/stav-online" target="_blank">Stav Online</a> developed by our team can be taken as a good example of this type);
 - Blended learning (it combines different approaches and is based on the mixture of traditional in-person learning and eLearning).

 ## Types of online learning platforms